André Mandouze: Biography

 When Mendès-France resigned, the situation changed: André Mandouze's home was searched and he was imprisoned at La Santé in Paris (November and December 1956, 40 days) for “supporting the rebellion”.
-He was released at Christmas, thanks to a vigorous public opinion campaign.
+He was released at Christmas thanks to a vigorous public opinion campaign.
 Transferred to the Strasbourg faculty, he resumed teaching on April 1, 1956.

 Along with other Catholic intellectuals such as François Mauriac, Louis Massignon, Henri Guillemin, Henri-Irénée Marrou (his Augustinian master) and Pierre-Henri Simon, he spoke out against torture in Esprit, Le Monde, France-Observateur, l'Express and Témoignage chrétien.

 He signed the Manifesto of 121 in the summer of 1960, entitled “Declaration on the right to Draft evasion in the Algerian War”, and Algeria was grateful for his unfailing loyalty.

 In 1961, La Révolution Algérienne par les Textes (Algerian Revolution through Texts), published by François Maspéro, was seized by the FLN to “reconstitute the image that the Algerian Republic has of itself”.
-Algerian independence on July 5, 1962.
+Algerian independence occurred on July 5, 1962.

 In 1963, Ahmed Ben Bella called on André Mandouze to become the first Director of Higher Education in independent Algeria.
-Mandouze set about reorganizing the Algerian university system.
-With the arrival of Houari Boumédiène, he soon found it technically impossible to continue his task...
-“I beg you, Mr. President, to finally grant me an interview to receive my resignation in person”.
-André Mandouze resigned to return to his position as professor at the University of Algiers (1964-1968).
+Mandouze set about reorganising the Algerian university system.
+With the arrival of Houari Boumédiène, he soon found it technically impossible to continue his task: “I beg you, Mr. President, to finally grant me an interview to receive my resignation in person”.
+Mandouze resigned to return to his position as professor at the University of Algiers (1964-1968).